Battle of Koregaon: Peshwa's forces

 The Peshwa's army comprised 20,000 cavalry and 8,000 infantry.
 Out of these, around 2,000 men were deployed in the action, constantly reinforced during the battle.
 The force that attacked the Company troops consisted of three infantry parties of 600 soldiers each.
 These soldiers included Arabs, Gosains and Marathas (the caste).
 The majority of the attackers were Arabs (mercenaries and their descendants), reputed to be the finest among the Peshwa's soldiers.
 The attackers were supported by a cavalry and two pieces of artillery.

 The attack was directed by Bapu Gokhale, Appa Desai and Trimbakji Dengle.
 Trimbakji was the only among these to enter the Koregaon village, once during the attack.
 The Peshwa and other chiefs stayed at Phoolsheher (modern Phulgaon) near Koregaon.
-The titular Maratha Chatrapati, Pratap Singh of Satara, also accompanied the Peshwa.
+The titular Maratha Chhatrapati, Pratap Singh of Satara, also accompanied the Peshwa.

 Company forces

 The Company troops dispatched from Shirur comprised 834 men, including: